A Green approach to healthcare

 -

-Over 40 energy meters to monitor and manage energy consumption.
+Over 40 energy meters are installed to continuously monitor and manage energy use throughout the building.

 -